redbadger/crux/README.md

 Crux helps you share your app's business logic and behavior across mobile (iOS and Android) and web, as a single, reusable core built with Rust.

-Unlike React Native, the user interface layer is built natively, with modern declarative UI frameworks such as Swift UI, Jetpack Compose and React/Vue or a WASM based framework on the web.
+Unlike [React Native](https://reactnative.dev/), but like [Kotlin Multi-platform Mobile](https://kotlinlang.org/lp/mobile/), the user interface layer is built natively, with modern declarative UI frameworks such as [SwiftUI](https://developer.apple.com/xcode/swiftui/), [Jetpack Compose](https://developer.android.com/jetpack/compose) and [React](https://reactjs.org/)/[Vue](https://vuejs.org/) or a Wasm based framework (like [Yew](https://yew.rs/)) on the web.

 The UI layer is as thin as it can be, and all other work is done by the shared core.
 The interface with the core has static type checking across languages.

 > Note, that Crux is experimental and currently under active development (probably not ready for use in production apps just yet).
-The master branch should always be working well though, and we will try to keep the examples and documentation up to date as we go.
-The API hasn't settled yet, so beware! :-)
+However, the master branch should always be working well, and we will try to keep the examples and documentation up to date as we go.
+We _do_ think that the API has now settled, so have a play! :-)

 This readme describes at a high level how Crux works, but you can find more details in the [book](https://redbadger.github.io/crux).